 make visible the face of our national pain.
 The drug-war statistics were hiding those faces; the powers that be were trying to tell us that all those who were dying were just criminals, just cockroaches.
 We had to change that mind-set and put names to the victims for a change.

-[Note: I want to emphasize, again, that a majority of the people murdered in the so called "drug war" are not involved in the drug trade--at least not by choice.
+[Note: I want to emphasize, again, that a majority of the people murdered in the so called “drug war” are not involved in the drug trade-at least not by choice.
 Yes, some are drafted and coerced into participating in the drug trade against their will, but many others are just in the wrong place at the wrong time.
-Sicilia's son was murdered because a gangster thought his friends were going to report a camera theft to the police.
+Sicilia’s son was murdered because a gangster thought his friends were going to report a camera theft to the police.
+Margarita Lopez‘s daughter was kidnapped, raped, and tortured before being beheaded because somebody thought she could be ransomed.
 Olga Reyes lost six family members (and 20 others have had to flee their homes) because she comes from a family of outspoken activists who have objected to unsafe nuclear waste disposal sites and other environmental problems near their home in Michoacan.
 Lourdes Campos‘s son was killed for being a labor organizer.
 These people are not criminals; they did not choose to become involved in shady dealings and wound up dead, as the politicians who avoid addressing the problem would have you think.]

 The caravan spent last Sunday and Monday (August 26 and 27) in Houston.
 The first stop was St. Paul’s United Methodist Church, where family members of victims and survivors of the “drug war” from both Mexico and the US shared their stories.
 I saw a former police officer and current member of Law Enforcement Against Prohibition (LEAP) break down in tears expressing regret for the role he played in enforcing drug laws he no longer agrees with.
 (We have only 5% of the world’s population in the US, but we claim nearly 25% of the world’s prison population-most of which is made up of non-violent drug offenders and two-thirds of which are people of color, according to The Sentencing Project.)